SlicerMorph/S_2020/Day_1/ImageStacks/ImageStacks.md

 ## ImageStacks
 This is a SlicerMorph specific utility to import non-DICOM image sequences (TIF/PNG/JPG/BMP) into 3D Slicer.
 It provides additional features such as only loading a subset of the data, downsampling (by factor of 2), skipping slice(s) along the Z plane, and reverse the stack order.
 You can also specify the voxel spacing for your dataset at the import time. `ImageStacks` always produces a ScalarVolume (single channel), so that volumes can be immediately visualized or can be processed with `Segment Editor`.

-To use the `ImageStacks`, first download <a href="https://app.box.com/s/zvs162oja7tzszesmygnqs15t631y15m/file/701646040827" target="_blank"> Sample_microCT_stack.zip</A>, and unzip to a location.
+To use the `ImageStacks` module in SlicerMorph, first go to the `Sample Data` module and download the *Bruker/Skyscan mCT Recon Sample* data OR you can download teh same file here: <a href="https://app.box.com/s/zvs162oja7tzszesmygnqs15t631y15m/file/701646040827" target="_blank"> Sample_microCT_stack.zip</A>, and unzip to a location.

 Then find the `ImageStacks` under SlicerMorph menu folder and: